Buy Cremation Insurance! It Will Help Your Family Pay for Your Funeral

 If you already have a whole life insurance policy, you may want to consider the death benefit as part of your final expense insurance plan.

-Another important point is to speak to your friends and family about your plans.
+Another critical point is to speak to your friends and family about your plans.
 It’s always a good idea to put your wishes regarding your funeral and final affairs into writing.
 This leaves little room for confusion in an already stressful time.

 Guest Posting by Alice Stevens, BestCompany.com